-This section is a summary of the E Machine presented
+This section is a summary of the E Machine presented in [9].

-in [9].
 The E machine is a mediator between physical processes and application software processes: it executes E code, which is system-level machine code that supervises the execution of software processes in relation to physical events.

-Interface.
-The E machine has two input and two output interfaces as shown in Figure 1.
+The E machine has two input and two output interfaces.

-Environment inputs.
 The physical processes communicate information to the E machine through environment ports, such as clocks and sensors.

-Software inputs.
 The application software processes, called tasks, communicate information through task ports to the E machine.

-Driver outputs.
 The E machine communicates information to the physical processes and to the tasks by calling system processes, called drivers, which write to driver ports.

-Release outputs.
 The E machine releases tasks to an external task scheduler for execution by writing to release ports.

-Logically, the E machine does not need to distinguish between environment and task ports; they are both input ports, while driver and release ports are output ports.
+Logically, the E machine does not need to distinguish between environment and task ports; they are both input ports, while driver and release ports are output ports of the machine.

-Input Events.
 A change of value at an input port, say, a sensor port $p_s$ , is called an input event.
 Every input event causes an interrupt that is observed by the E machine and may initiate the execution of E code.
 Such an event interrupt can be characterized by a predicate called a trigger.
-For example, $p's \neq p_s$ is a trigger on $p_s$ , where $p's$ refers to the current sensor reading, and $p_s$ refers to the most recent previous sensor reading.
-A time trigger on an environment (clock) port $p_c$ is modeled using a predicate $p'c = p_c + \delta$ where $\delta$ is the number of ticks to wait before the trigger goes off.
+For example, $p_s' > p_s$ is a trigger on $p_s$ , where $p_s'$ refers to the current sensor reading, and $p_s$ refers to a threshold.
+In general, a trigger may observe environment and task ports, which we call its trigger ports.
+Once a trigger is activated it is logically evaluated with every input event; an active trigger is enabled if it evaluates to true.
+A time trigger is a trigger on an environment (clock) port $p_c$ with a predicate $p_c' = p_c + \delta$ where $p_c$ is the clock port value at the time of the trigger activation, and $\delta$ is the number of ticks to wait before the trigger is enabled.